atroxaper/p6-LogP6/README.md

 }
 ```

-## Use different logger configuration for different logic area
+## Write one log in several outputs

 Lets imagine we have an application which works with several types of databases.
 For example, Oracle and SQLite.
-We want to log of work with databases.
-But we
+We want to log of work with the databases.
+But
-want that Oracle related logs stored in `oracle.log` and `database.log` files,
+we want that Oracle related logs stored in `oracle.log` and `database.log`
-but SQLite related log stored only in `database.log`.
-In such case we need one
+files, but SQLite related log stored only in `database.log`.
+In such case we
-simple logger for SQLite related logs and another one (with two grooves) for
+need one simple logger for SQLite related logs and another one (with two
-Oracle related logs.
+grooves) for Oracle related logs.

 In `Perl 6`: